 What is a hormonal assessment for women or men?

-Hormonal balance for women and men: definition
+Hormonal assessment for women and men: definition

 • the base of the brain (where the pituitary gland and hypothalamus are located);